tigbr/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/union-ptr-cast.rst

 most fundamental form by removing all sugar, ``typedef``, ``using`` etc. layers.
 This operation preserves the levels of indirection and the qualifiers introduced by the type aliases.

+This option can be useful, for instance, when the type aliases in question are just shorthands, such as ``typedef unsigned int uint;``, and they do not carry any semantic information, like ``pid_t`` does for instance.

 The following example shows a few different examples for how this option affects the interpretation of types.